venerari/ansible-tower/README.md

 ***if this break, let us know***

 This will only take about 10-15 min if you are using SSD including vm provisioning.
-You may provision your centos7/redhat7 as no-gui server.
+You may provision your centos7/redhat7 as no-gui server and make sure you can access the ip from the host browser whether it's a NAT or BRIDGE network.

 Do these after the vm had been provisioned,